sidkrs/PCA-Sector-ETF-Rebalancing/README.md

 ## Overview

-The program analyzes a set of sector ETFs and reweights them monthly based on the highest 3-month rolling derivative of the 24-month rolling PCA loadings for the first three principal components (PC1, PC2, PC3).
+The program analyzes a set of sector ETFs and reweights them monthly based on the highest 3-month rolling derivative of the 24-month rolling PCA loadings for three principal components (PC1, PC2, PC3).
 It then backtests various weight combinations to find the optimal allocation for each principal component.

 ## Key Features